 The Fund is exposed to daily cash redemptions of units.
-It, therefore, primarily holds investments that are traded in an active market and can be readily disposed.
-Only a limited proportion of its assets is held in investments not actively traded on a stock exchange.
+It therefore primarily holds investments that are traded in an active market and can be readily disposed.
+Only a limited proportion of its assets are held in investments not actively traded on a stock exchange.

 Units are redeemed on demand at the unitholder's option.
-However, the Board of Directors does not envisage that the contractual maturity disclosed in the table below will be representative of the actual cash out flows, as holders of these instruments typically retain them for the medium to long term.
+However, the Board of Directors does not envisage that the contractual maturity disclosed in the table below will be representative of the actual cash outflows, as holders of these instruments typically retain them from the medium to long term.